SpaceBarLabs/blog.spacebarlabs.com/_posts/2025-03-14-Good-Morning-BridgeIt.md

 - **Better Error Handling**: More informative error messages and improved system stability
 - **Web Chat Interface**: We're working on a web-based chat experience (coming soon!)

 ## Try It Out!

 If you haven't enabled immersion mode yet, now is a great time to try it out and start receiving Good Morning Messages!
 You can enable it in your [preferences](https://apps.spacebarlabs.com/preferences).
+Be sure to enable immersive mode and set the learning language that you'd like to receive messages in.

 We'd love to hear what you think about these updates, especially the Good Morning Messages feature.
-Drop us a line at feedback@spacebarlabs.com or join the conversation in our [Discord server](https://discord.gg/drPR7dv5vS).
+Drop us a line at [feedback@spacebarlabs.com](mailto:feedback@spacebarlabs.com) or join the conversation in our [Discord server](https://discord.gg/drPR7dv5vS).

 As always, thank you for being part of our early access community.
 Your feedback and support help make BridgeIt better every day.